tylim88/FirelordJS/README.md

 # Note

-1. Documentation is still under development, but is viable to read.
+1. Documentation is not yet complete, but is viable to read.
 2. V1 rewrite from scratch using Firestore V9 API.
+3. V1 not compatible with V0.
-3. V1 is totally different than V0 and is 10x better than.
+4. V1 is 10x better than V0, ain't joking.
-4. Documentation before v1.0 can be found [here](https://github.com/tylim88/Firelordjs/beforev1.0.md).
+5. The old V0 Documentation can be found [here](https://github.com/tylim88/Firelordjs/beforev1.0.md).